idea-fasoc/OpenFASOC/docs/source/flow-ldo.rst

 If no mismatch is reported, LVS is successful and the generator ends its job by copying the resulting circuit design files into ldo-gen/work/.

-If an error is found, the generator may not be working properly.
-You can `file an issue <https://github.com/idea-fasoc/OpenFASOC/issues/new>`_ in the GitHub repo to ask for help.

 Simulation